HabitatMap/HabitatMap/pages/about/index.md

   <div class="split--50 split--padding-right">
     <img class="logo logo--body logo--airbeam" alt="Airbeam logo" src="/assets/img/svg/Airbeam-Logo-Body.svg" />
     <p class="p--body">
-      The AirBeam measures particulate matter with proven accuracy and when used in conjunction with the AirCasting platform - or a custom solution - helps community-based organizations, educators, academics, regulators, city managers, and citizen scientists map air pollution and organize for clean air.
+      The AirBeam measures particulate matter with proven accuracy and when used in conjunction with the AirCasting platform - or a custom solution - helps community-based organizations, educators, academics, regulators, city managers, and community scientists map air pollution and organize for clean air.
     </p>
     <a href="/airbeam" class="button button--hm">Learn More</a>
   </div>